sneakernets/DMXOPN2/README.md

 No-nonsense patches for YM2612.

 ## About
-Idk what to write here.
-Started as a better alternative to Wohlstand's gm.wopn bank, nowadays it will probably serve as a basis for sneakernets' upcoming DMXOPN2.
+This project started as a better alternative to Wohlstand's gm.wopn bank, with lots of work from @papiezak, thanks!

 Watch this space.